Skip to product information

 A jet-black cylinder that reflects the starlight

-The double body creates a shadow band
+The double body creates a band of shadows

 Two circular steps run around the cylindrical body, forming a band of shadow.
 These subtle undulations naturally rest on the fingers when picked up, providing a stable grip.
-At the same time, the light flows along the steps, creating a rhythmic gradation on the jet-black glaze surface, adding a dynamic look to the tranquil form.
+At the same time, light flows along the steps, creating a rhythmic gradation on the jet-black glaze surface, adding a dynamic look to the tranquil form.

 The sparkle of silver sand shakes the tranquility